talltechy/scripts_snippets/auto-update.md

 ## Overview

 The `auto-update.sh` script is designed to automate the process of updating and upgrading packages on an Alpine Linux system.
-It includes error handling and logging to ensure that each step is completed successfully and to provide detailed information about the process.
+It includes error handling, logging, and email notifications to ensure that each step is completed successfully and to provide detailed information about the process.
 The script also checks if it is running on Alpine Linux and exits if it is not.

 ## Usage